 What is the difference between SATA and IDE and Solid State Drives

 The first thing you’ll notice is the interface.
+SATA and IDE are the interface types.
 SATA drives have a single cable with a small connector, while an IDE drive will have a flat ribbon cable.
 SATA drives have a faster data transfer rate.
 Your motherboard must be able to support a SATA drive.
 Otherwise, you’ll need to buy an IDE drive.
 A Solid State Drive is a drive without moving parts.
-SSDs are more expensive than SATA and IDE drives with less capacity but tend to boot faster.
+A solid state hard drive uses the SATA interface, and are more expensive than IDE drives with less capacity.

 How often should I defrag my hard disk?